WATechnology STOP Wasting Shielding Gas

 Question: Are there specific production instances where a switch to some extra gas at the start helped weld performance?

-Answer: Yes, the following example validates the need for some extra gas at the weld start.
-A bar joist manufacturer was using flow control orifices mounted at the wire feeders.
+First Case: A bar joist manufacturer was using flow control orifices mounted at the wire feeders.
 Argon/CO2 shielding gas is supplied in a pipeline through about 15 feet of gas delivery hose.
 The flow control orifice established the flow at 45 CFH.
 However the welders wanted higher flow rates with some even drilling out the orifice!
 The welding engineer wanted to avoid wasting shielding gas.
 With this flow setting arrangement where control is mounted at the feeder next to the gas solenoid there is insufficient extra gas provided at the weld start.
 This lack of extra gas prevents to purging the weld start area of moisture laden air.

 A test was made to check weld performance and potential shielding gas savings using two cylinders of shielding gas on two adjacent welders instead of their pipeline gas supply.
 One was set with their standard flow control orifice system and a regulator providing a pressure that matched their pipeline, 50 psi.
 The other with a regulator/flowmeter (also of a 50 psi design) using a 15 foot GSS without their flow control orifice.
 Both steady state flows were set at 45 CFH.
 Since welders stand side by side, it was easy to observe the weld start quality!
 Instantly the welder using the GSS noticed improved starting.
 After about an hour with observably better results the welding engineer suggested we lower the shielding gas flow on the welder with the GSS to 35 CFH!
 The same improved weld start quality was observed and the welder was "happy."
 In fact even though we lowered the steady-state flow to 35 CFH there was still about the same controlled amount of extra gas available at the start (that stored in the GSS hose when welding stopped.)
 The higher start gas flow rate established by the surge flow orifice in the GSS maintained the higher flow at the start.
 This higher start flow rate quickly flooded and purged the weld start area of moisture laden air.
 It was this air that was casing excess spatter and lack of shielding on all their other welders!
 After about 4 hours of observation it was obvious the spatter at the weld start was less with the GSS.
 We also measured a reduced use of shielding gas of 25%.
 After several months of testing to check this one system during windy days etc, this shop now has GSS's installed on all 50 welders!